Global effort to get kids out of orphanages gains momentum

 Once the region with the highest rate of placing children in orphanages, Eastern Europe is now the epicenter of the movement to empty them.

-In Moldova, Europe's poorest country, the orphanage population has dropped from 11,000 to 2,000 since 2011.
+In Moldova, Europe's poorest country, the orphanage population has dropped from 11,000 to 2,000 since 2011 as international charities work with the government to close orphanages, reunite children with parents and establish foster-care services, Hope and Homes for Children says.
 A similar effort in Georgia has reduced the number of state-run orphanages from 50 to two, now accommodating about 75 children rather than 5,000 in 2005, UNICEF says.

 Bulgaria has won praise for focusing its reforms on children with disabilities, finding family-style care for all who had been in state institutions.
-Overall, the population of Bulgaria's state-run orphanages has dropped from about 7,500 in 2010 to less than 1,200 today.
+Overall, the population of Bulgaria's state-run orphanages has dropped from about 7,500 in 2010 to less than 1,200 today, coinciding with a tenfold increase in the number of foster families who now care for more than 2,400 children, UNICEF says.

 Stefan Darabus, Hope and Homes' regional director, says Romania's next big challenge is to keep vulnerable families together, which benefits the children and costs the state far less than an orphanage placement.